haerin7427/haerin7427/README.md

 ### Hi there, I'm Haerin 👋

 🎓 I graduated from Handong univ this year.</br>
-🌱 I’m currently learning Java, Algorithm, and Web programming.
+🌱 I’m currently learning Java, Algorithm, and Web programming.</br>
-💛 I want to be a backend developer.
+💛 I want to be a backend developer.</br>
-💻 I'm in between jobs.
+💻 I'm in between jobs.</br>

 <h3 align="left">Languages and Tools:</h3>